Kemsing: Church of St Mary the Virgin

-View of the chancel taken from rood screen.
-The sanctuary and chancel was largely the work of Sir Ninian Comper in the early 20th Century.

 The Church of England parish church of St Mary the Virgin likely dates back to Saxon times.
 The first time that Kemsing is mentioned is in a Canterbury diocese document of 822.
 The south wall of the nave was dated by an archaeological survey to late Saxon.
 A tall lancet window in the South Wall may be the earliest in the church.
 It contains the Madonna roundel (1220), an early piece of glasswork.

 The altar frontals change with the church seasons.
 The oldest are by the Sisters of Bethany (1888).
 Two were by Comper.
 The reredos was designed by Comper and portrays the Annunciation, Nativity, Crucifixion, Burial and Resurrection.

 The nave.
 The lower part of the rood screen is fifteenth century, the upper part is by Unsworth (1894).The pews were made on the St Clare estate using local oaks.

 Detail of the rood screen.
 The beam carrying the rood cross and figures are by Ninian Comper (1908).
 Note the beardless Jesus.

 Stain glass window of Saint Edith and the glass (Powell and Co) is 1893.